| VI. Publicity |

 standing piles or into a transfer vehicle.
 Tub grinders are loaded

+with a bucket loader or a conveyor belt.
 Tub grinders are available in different models which have

 significantly different capabilities.
 Grinders cost about $60,000